-As a service member, your military family has many resources available to help your family thrive and support your child’s education.
+As a service member, you have many resources available to help your military family thrive and support your child’s education.
 This list of resources for children and youth can connect your family to opportunities that can prepare your kids for success – both in their education and beyond.

 Installation youth programs

-Eligible service members and family members may all take advantage of an installation’s youth program.
+Eligible service members, Department of Defense civilians and family members may all take advantage of installation youth programs.
 Typical offerings include:

 Military Kids Connect